tanlethanh/photoapp/README.md

 This source base already has `eslint` config.
 You can install `eslint vscode extension`, then enable to use `linting` and `formating`

-To connect with `database`, you must provide correct credentials, `root` is default username, password depends on your `set up`, database name `csc317db` from the DDL
+To connect with `database`, you must provide correct credentials, `root` is default username, password depends on your set up, database name `csc317db` from the DDL

 ![image](https://github.com/tanlethanh/photoapp/assets/104194494/ac680ab4-3c7e-4c39-aee8-18f8deb3f877)